 Sharon Brewer Scanlan

-Sharon Scanlan (BS ’70, Textiles and Clothing), retired senior vice president of Sears, provided a 100 Women gift to support the Human Ecology building and renovation campaign, “in recognition of what the School has meant to me personally, as well as professionally.”
+Sharon Scanlan (BS 1970 Textiles and Clothing), retired senior vice president of Sears, provided a 100 Women gift to support the Human Ecology building and renovation campaign, “in recognition of what the School of Human Ecology has meant to me personally, as well as professionally.”
 Her gift also recognizes the Center for Retail Excellence.
-Scanlan, who worked at Sears for 33 years, chaired the Human Ecology Board of Visitors from 2008-2009 and previously co-chaired the Board’s Retail Program Assessment Committee.
-The committee’s work helped to revitalize the Kohl’s Department Stores Center for Retailing Excellence and facilitated the hiring of its director, Jerry O’Brien in 2006.
+Sharon, who worked at Sears for 33 years, chaired the Human Ecology Board of Visitors from 2008-2009 and previously co-chaired the Board’s Retail Program Assessment Committee.
+The committee’s work helped to revitalize the Kohl’s Department Stores Center for Retailing Excellence and facilitated the hiring of its first director, Jerry O’Brien in 2006.

 Laura M. Secord

-An education enthusiast, Laura M. Secord (BS ’48) dedicated her life to children.
-She grew up the youngest of five in Elm Grove, WI, and came to UW-Madison to study chemistry.
+An education enthusiast, Laura M. Secord (1926-2000) (BS 1948 Home Economics) dedicated her life to children.
+She grew up the youngest of five in Elm Grove, Wisconsin, and came to UW-Madison to study chemistry.
 She soon switched to home economics, a change that fed her interests in early childhood development and nutrition.
-At UW-Madison she not only fell in love with campus’ Bascom Hill and Picnic Point, but also her future husband, Robert, a native of Westby, WI, who graduated with a degree in economics.
+At UW-Madison she not only fell in love with campus’ Bascom Hill and Picnic Point, but also her future husband, Robert (BS 1948 Economics), a native of Westby, Wisconsin.
 After college the two married, moved to Minnesota, and started their own family of five children.
 Laura’s background in early childhood development and nutrition remained at the forefront as she grew her family and helped build their suburban community.
-“Her career became her children,” states her daughter Nancy Ballsrud, who along with husband, James R. Nelson, gifted the Laura M. Secord Chair in Early Childhood Development.
+“Her career became her children,” states her daughter Nancy Ballsrud (MBA 1975 Finance), who along with husband, James R. Nelson (MS 1976 Counseling & Guidance), gifted the Laura M. Secord Chair in Early Childhood Development.
 “She was a wonderful mother who encouraged our education and helped us discover our own individual passions.”

 Mary Sue Shannon

-Among Mary Sue Shannon’s (’81 BS, Preschool-Kindergarten Education) favorite college memories were preschool practicums that proved extremely useful later in life.
+Among Mary Sue Shannon’s (BS 1981 Preschool-Kindergarten Education) favorite college memories were preschool practicums that proved extremely useful later in life.
 After marrying, starting a family, and moving to California, Mary Sue was serving on her children’s private K-12 school board when it decided to open its own preschool.
 She helped with the licensing and launching process and then continued on the board as its representative of the preschool.
 Again, combining family and community service, Mary Sue chaired several fundraisers and helped lead the area’s National Charity League chapter, which engages women and daughters in grades 7 through 12 in volunteer service and leadership development.
-Mary Sue and her husband, Mike Shannon, later moved to Colorado.
+Mary Sue and her husband, Mike Shannon (BBA 1980 Finance and Marketing), later moved to Colorado.
 As strong advocates of early childhood education and the involvement of parents in a child’s cognitive, social and emotional development, Mary Sue and Mike established Human Ecology’s first endowed chair to support translational research in contemplative practices intended to cultivate kindness, empathy and other pro-social characteristics in children and to study the benefits of mindful parenting.

 In 2012, Soyeon Shim became Dean of the School of Human Ecology, ushering in a new era for the school.
 With incredible drive, passion, and collaborative spirit she redefined what it means to be a Human Ecologist in the 21st century.
 Growing up in Seoul, South Korea, Soyeon and her siblings would answer their father each night with what they had done that day that was worthwhile, to justify eating the meal set before them.
 This early lesson instilled a strong sense of purpose, driving her academic and professional achievements, including degrees from Yonsei University and the University of Tennessee-Knoxville.
 She spent 22 years at the University of Arizona as an administrator and scholar of consumer and financial behavior, and founded the longitudinal study, “APLUS,” researching young adults’ financial habits and life outcomes over more than ten years.
 In 2017, Dean Shim was named the Ted Kellner Bascom Professor, recognizing the high esteem in which she is held by her colleagues.
 She was nominated for 100 Women recognition by Lynn and Gary Mecklenburg, who greatly admire her visionary leadership.
 Soyeon’s husband, Christopher Choi, is a Professor of Biological Systems Engineering.
 They have proudly raised two children together, Jina and Ian.